-WE DID IT!
-In one day you helped us raise $3,000 to support Zing!
-Last Friday we asked you to spread the word and donate to keep kids off the streets and in the studio and we can’t believe the outpouring of love.
-Now help us get to the finish line!
+We've asked you to spread the word and donate to keep kids off the streets and in the studio and we can’t believe the outpouring of love -- and we're almost there.
+Help us get to the finish line!

 OPEN DOORS Reality Poets have experienced first-hand how art can change and save lives.
 That’s why member Vincent Pierce launched Zing!, a music production hub with a mission to keep kids off the streets and in the studio, and spark broader collaborations that investigate the power of art to nourish communities from the ground up.
 This fall, we are raising money to expand Zing! to where it's most needed.

 East Harlem has reported the highest number of Covid cases in Manhattan, causing more stress and trauma to a community already struggling with unemployment, food insecurity, gun violence and police brutality.
 When everything seems to be crumbling down around them, young people may turn to gangs for protection and income.

 Zing! will offer music production classes to teenagers and paid Community Builder roles to young men of color living in East Harlem.
 Both groups will learn concrete skills and lifelong lessons—making a positive impact on their community and who they will become years from now.